amymathews/cisc187-assignments/project-extra-elevator/README.md

 To reduce the scope of this assignment, you may assume that:

-- Every elevator services every floor of the building (there are no express elevators);
+- Every elevator services every floor of the building (there are no express elevators)
-- Floors are numbered `1 .. n` - there are no special floors.
+- Floors are numbered `1 .. n` - there are no special floors
 - Passengers are mostly ignored, we are measuring elevator travel

   - The sim keeps track of the number of passengers in a car, but assume passengers move instantly, have no mass, and an infinite number may fit in a car.

 - Acceleration can be ignored
 - The system runs forever